National Corps: Policies and ideology

 As of 2016, the National Corps favoured the restoration of Ukraine's nuclear power status, and also support the re-nationalization of enterprises and industries formerly owned by the Ukrainian SSR upon Ukraine's declaration of independence in 1991.
 The party wants Ukraine to become a neutral country.
 The National Corps are staunchly opposed to Russia and its foreign policy, and it strongly supports breaking off all diplomatic, economic and cultural ties with Russia.
 The party also opposes the entry of Ukraine into the European Union, and is vocally opposed to fostering closer ties with NATO.
 In addition, the National Corps favours the creation of a new Intermarium superstate, which would hypothetically comprise the entirety of Ukraine, Belarus, Poland, Lithuania, Latvia, Estonia, the Czech Republic, and Slovakia.
 The party also advocates the expansion of the right to bear arms and a public referendum regarding the restoration of capital punishment for treason and the embezzlement of government funds.
 The party is strongly opposed to the rights of Romanians in their old historical regions, currently located in Ukraine (Northern Bukovina, Northern Bessarabia, Budjak and Hertsa region).
-The National Corps support economic nationalism and protectionism, oppose free trade and the Transatlantic Trade and Investment Partnership (TTIP) and also supports the cultivation of Ukraine's domestic industry and exports.
+On 1 December 2017, during the Great Union Day, the National Corps organised anti-Romanian rallies in Chernivtsi, and the Romanian leaders from the region received death threats.
+Writer Vasile Tărâțeanu claimed that the organisation's anti-Romanian action received support from the Ukrainian authorities.
+The National Corps support economic nationalism and protectionism, oppose free trade and the Transatlantic Trade and Investment Partnership and also supports the cultivation of Ukraine's domestic industry and exports.